StoneT2000/BC19/README.md

 The values ...
 - 0, ...
 5 are reserved for units to tell all castles which unit got spawned.
 - 6 is reserved for units to tell all castles to pause building that turn.
+- 7,8,9 are used by preachers to tell castles if the (7-6)st, (8-6)nd, castle was destroyed.

 ## Signal Encoding
 The values ...